mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-19.md

 In JavaScript, map(), filter(), and reduce() are powerful Higher-Order Functions (HOFs) that help in transforming and processing arrays efficiently.
 These functions take another function as an argument and apply it to each element of the array.

 # Map function

-The map() method creates a new array populated with the results of calling a provided function on every element in the calling array.
+map() takes a callback function, runs it on every element of the array, and returns a new array.
 It does not mutate the original array.

-**syntax**

-const output = arr.map(callbackFunction)
+**syntax** - const output = arr.map(callbackFunction)

-Here, callbackFunction tells map() what transformation to perform on each element.

 **Example 1: Double Each Element**